leomeyer/Arducom/README.md

 Sends the command number 10 via I2C to address 5 and prints the result as hex.
 The command parameters are two bytes: 0x10, 0x00.
 The input format is then switched to Raw allowing to append additional parameter bytes as the string 'Hello, World!'.

+    date +"%s" | ./arducom -t i2c -d /dev/i2c-1 -a 5 -c 22 -i Int32 -r -l 10
+Outputs the current datetime as Unix timestamp and sends it to arducom which reads the value from the command line and sends it via I2C to address 5 with command 22.

 FTP transfer
 ------------